xenocrat/chyrp-markdown/README.md

 Usage <a name="usage"></a>
 -----

-The first step is to choose the markdown flavor and instantiate the parser:
+The first step is to choose the Markdown flavor and instantiate the parser:

 - CommonMark: `$parser = new \cebe\markdown\Markdown();`
 - GitHub-Flavored Markdown: `$parser = new \cebe\markdown\GithubMarkdown();`
 - Chyrp-Flavoured Markdown: `$parser = new \cebe\markdown\ChyrpMarkdown();`

-The next step is to call the method `parse()` for parsing the text using the full markdown language, or call the method `parseParagraph()` to parse only inline elements.
+The next step is to call the method `parse()` for parsing the text using the full Markdown language, or call the method `parseParagraph()` to parse only inline elements.

 Here are some examples: